This is a tough time of the year for the community we serve

 Opioid agonist treatment (OAT) is an evidence-based medical option that aims to:

 OAT treatments typically involve buprenorphine/naloxone, methadone and slow-release oral morphine.
 Unfortunately, this doesn’t work for everyone – some report side effects and others continue to feel cravings.
-That’s why PHS Community Services Society also offers injectable opioid agonist treatment (iOAT).
-As the name suggests, participants receive injectable pharmaceutical grade opioids, administered daily in a clinical setting.
+That’s why PHS Community Services Society also offers innovative and new treatment options such as fentanyl patches and powder, with both witnessed and take-home options.

 To ensure the safety of patients and people in the community, the treatment is administered by daily supervised injections of physician-prescribed doses in a clinical setting under an established medical protocol.